Rosy Simas: A:gajë:gwah dësa'nigöëwë:nye:' (i hope it will stir your mind)

 Tickets & Info

-“Rosy Simas Danse’s ‘Weave’… washed over the audience like a wave.
+“Rosy Simas Danse’s Weave … washed over the audience like a wave.
 It was a tactile piece, summoning the senses.” —Minnesota Star Tribune

 A:gajë:gwah dësa’nigöëwë:nye:’ (i hope it will stir your mind) weaves a mind of peace into every aspect of its creation—every stitch of the set, every movement, sound, and image is imbued with a “good mind” and a peacemaking state of being.

-Simas’ abstract transdisciplinary universe rejects false dichotomies between the traditional and contemporary, the sonic and somatic, the visual and the physical, even the separations between life and art.
+Simas’s abstract, transdisciplinary universe rejects false dichotomies between the traditional and contemporary, the sonic and somatic, the visual and the physical, even the separations between life and art.

 For more information about accessibility, visit our Access page.